Judge To Review Claims Of Census Citizenship Question's 'Discriminatory' Origins

 The population numbers used, however, represent the total number of residents, not just U.S. citizens.

-The administration argued for evidence gathering for the Maryland-based lawsuits to be put on hold while the administration continues searching for a new reason to add the question.
-But Hazel ordered for the immediate start of discovery, the legal process during which both sides dig for information and conduct interviews.
-Court documents show that officials from the Justice and Commerce Departments will have to sit for questioning under oath if the discovery process continues as planned.
+The administration argued for evidence-gathering for the Maryland-based lawsuits to be put on hold while the administration continues searching for a new reason to add the question.
+But Hazel ordered an immediate start to discovery, the legal process during which both sides dig for information and conduct interviews.
+Court documents show that officials from the Justice and Commerce departments will have to sit for questioning under oath if the discovery process continues as planned.

 "Plaintiffs' remaining claims are based on the premise that the genesis of the citizenship question was steeped in discriminatory motive," Hazel wrote in a letter explaining his order.
 "Regardless of the justification Defendants may now find for a 'new' decision, discovery related to the origins of the question will remain relevant."